 Molly Brown London uses cold enamelling for its enamel charms and enamel pendants.
 This enamel is very durable and can be cleaned using a soft cloth and warm water.
 Harsh chemicals and jewellery cleaning products should not be used with enamel jewellery as this can affect the colour of the enamel.
 Care should be taken to protect enamel from scratching or chipping and therefore enamel jewellery should be stored carefully in the silk pouch provided with purchase.

-Although diamonds can only be cut by another diamond, they are still susceptible to fractures from sharp blows.
-You should always try to protect your jewellery from harsh blows and not wear diamond jewellery when doing rough work.
-Since diamonds can be affected by other diamonds, take care when wearing or storing jewellery together, to avoid scratching to the surface.
+Take care when wearing or storing diamond jewellery together, to avoid scratching to the surface of diamonds.
 We suggest storing each piece separately in the jewellery pouches provided with purchase.
-Try to handle your diamonds sparingly so as to avoid the oil from your skin altering its appearance and clean regularly using warm, soapy water and a soft toothbrush should it start to look dull.
+Try to handle your diamonds sparingly so as to avoid the oil from your skin altering its appearance and clean regularly using warm, soapy water and a soft toothbrush should the diamonds start to look dull.
 Always rinse properly after cleaning.